 Most elective courses are offered at least once each academic year.
 Depending on student demand, a few electives are offered less frequently; those generally repeat within a six-semester cycle.
 As the direction of federal tax law changes, new courses may be added, or the content of existing courses altered, to keep pace with those changes.

-All required courses are worth 2 credits each with the exception of Law Governing Tax Practitioners which is required for graduation but does not award credits.
+All required courses are worth two credits each, with the exception of The Law Governing Tax Practitioners which is worth one credit.

 Note: Courses that are numbered must be taken in that order or may be taken simultaneously.